For information about specific, current fees, visit uoit.ca/fees.

 Tuition, ancillary and student organization fees are assessed on a semester basis.
 Please refer to uoit.ca/fees for detailed fee information.

 Ancillary and student organization fees are charged on a semester basis.
 Ancillary fees include athletics, recreation, student services, student life and counselling.
 Student organization fees include student government and the student centre capital fund.

 Health and dental insurance

-Health and dental insurance fees are charged annually and are assessed as part of fall semester fees or at the time of admission.
+Health and dental insurance fees are charged annually and are assessed as part of fall semester fees.
 These fees are charged to full-time students only.
-Students dropping to part-time status before the 10th day of lectures will receive a refund of health and dental fees.
+Students dropping to part-time status before the opt-out date will receive a refund of health and dental fees.
 International students are required to pay the University Health Insurance Plan (UHIP) fees in addition to regular health and dental insurance fees.
 The rates are determined by the insurer.
 More information is available on the Student Association website, your-sa.ca.